repomesh/exa-mcp-server/README.md

 Examples of queries you can make with `exa-code`:
 * use Exa search in python and make sure content is always livecrawled
 * use correct syntax for vercel ai sdk to call gpt-5 nano asking it how are you
+* how to set up a reproducible Nix Rust development environment

 **✨ Works with Cursor and Claude Code!** Use the HTTP-based configuration format: